denevell/Natch-Android/README.md

 The Android client to the Natch REST project.

 ## Backlog
-* Tech task: Move setting the request headers to a method
-* Tech task: Move the auth key to strings.xml
 * Tech task: Method to change the base url from Application or a static class
+* Tech task: Method to change the session id from Application or a static class
 * Tech task: Build step to clear the database via sql call
 * Tech task: Build step to register and login a user via rest calls.
 * Tech task: Build step to add threads via rest calls